MadFrogL/MadFrogL.github.io/_pages/about.md

 ## Recent News:
 + June 2024: Our new paper is conditionally accepted at [ACM MobiCom 2024](https://sigmobile.org/mobicom/2024/)!
++ June 2024: Our new paper is published at [IEEE Wireless Communications Letters](https://ieeexplore.ieee.org/abstract/document/10551398)!
 + June 2024: Our new paper is published at [ACM MobiSys 2024](https://dl.acm.org/doi/abs/10.1145/3643832.3661889)!